speedybits/PokerTetris/CARDTRIS.md

 - Height: 15 cards
 - Cards fall one at a time from the top of the board
 - Players can move cards left/right as they fall
+- Game info overlay in top-right showing:
+  - Next card preview
+  - Current score

 ### Game Over Screen
 - Shows final score
 - Prompts for player initials (3 characters)
 - After entering initials:
-  - If score makes the top 5, shows "New High Score!"
+  - Score is saved if it makes the top 5
-  - Returns to start screen after 3 seconds
+  - Returns to start screen

 ## Gameplay Mechanics